A Modern Guide to Thinking, Fast and Slow

 Replications & Reliability

 This chapter relies on an autobiographical case and archival/project data rather than lab experiments, but the underlying claims about the planning fallacy are well supported.
-A chapter written by Buehler, Griffin, and Peetz—"The Planning Fallacy: Cognitive, Motivational, and Social Origins"—documents many examples of it.
+A chapter in Advances in Experimental Social Psychology called "The Planning Fallacy" documents many examples of it (Buehler, et al., 2010).

 Recommendation

 The planning fallacy is well documented.
 The recommendation to start with base rates and then make modest adjustments is useful practical advice to avoid overly optimistic predictions.
-Treat the 2002 kitchen remodel story as a helpful illustration only, not as evidence unless a verifiable source is found.
+Treat the 2002 kitchen remodel story as a helpful illustration only.

 Chapter 24: The Engine of Capitalism